 Black Heart Bart A Late Entry For Plate

-The Moonee Valley Racing Club committee will decide the final field on Tuesday morning, with a limit of 14 runners plus emergencies.
+The Racing Club committee will decide the final field on morning, with a limit of 14 runners plus emergencies.

 Black Heart Bart has only run in one Cox Plate, finishing ninth in 2016 when trained by Darren Weir.

-He was a $21 chance on Monday with star Japanese mare the $3.40 favourite ahead of the Adam Trinder-trained Mystic Journey at $7.
+He was a $21 chance on Monday with star Japanese mare Lys Gracieux the $3.40 favourite ahead of the -trained at $7.

 Four Cox Plate hopefuls will be among the horses galloping at The Valley on Tuesday morning at the MVRC’s annual Breakfast With The Best held before the announcements of the final fields and barrier draws for Friday night’s Group One Manikato Stakes and Saturday’s Cox Plate.

-The Chris Waller-trained pair and will have their second gallops at The Valley in the past week.
+The Chris Waller-trained pair Kings Will Dream and Verry Elleegant will have their second gallops at The Valley in the past week.

-The Richard Litt-trained three-year-old colt Castelvecchio will also have a look at the course as will New Zealand gelding Shark.
+The -trained three-year-old colt Castelvecchio will also have a look at the course as will New Zealand gelding Shark.

 Leave a Reply